-For discomfort from cramping, your doctor may suggest taking ibuprofen (Advil, Motrin IB, others) or another medication.
+For discomfort from cramping, your provider might suggest taking ibuprofen (Advil, Motrin IB, others) or another medication.

-You should be able to resume your normal activities within a day or two.
+You should be able to resume your activities within a day or two.

-Wait to put anything in your vagina until your cervix returns to normal to prevent bacteria from entering your uterus, possibly causing an infection.
-Ask your doctor when you can use tampons and resume sexual activity.
+To prevent infection, don't put anything in your vagina until your provider says it's OK.
+Ask when you can use tampons and resume sexual activity.

-Your uterus must build a new lining after a D&C, so your next period may not come on time.
-If you had a D&C because of a miscarriage, and you want to become pregnant, talk with your doctor about when it's safe to start trying again.
+Your uterus must build a new lining after a D&C, so your next period might be early or late.
+If you had a D&C because of a miscarriage, and you want to become pregnant, talk with your provider about when it's safe to start trying again.

-In a dilation and curettage procedure (D&C), your doctor inserts a series of rods (dilators) of increasing thickness to open (dilate) your cervix and allow access to your uterus.
-Then your doctor inserts a long, thin instrument (curette) through your cervix into your uterus and carefully removes the tissue lining the inside of the uterus.
+During a dilation and curettage procedure (D&C), your provider uses a vaginal speculum to hold the walls of the vagina apart.
+Then your provider inserts a series of rods (dilators) of increasing thickness to open (dilate) your cervix and allow access to your uterus.
+Next, your provider inserts a long, thin instrument (curette) through your cervix into your uterus and carefully removes the tissue lining the inside of the uterus.

-Your doctor will discuss the results of the procedure after the D&C or at a follow-up appointment.
+Your health care provider will discuss the results of the procedure with you after the D&C or at a follow-up appointment.